SmartBear/zephyr-scale-robot-framework-example/README.md

 ```
 ROOT_NODE_PLURAL = True
 ```
-and if you want to run all robot frameworks inside your folder tests then you can run the following command:
+and if you want to run all Robot Framework tests inside a folder called `tests`, you can run the following command:
 ```
 robot --pythonpath . --prerebotmodifier xom.XUnitOut:multipleTestSuiteInTestSuitesUnit.xml tests
 ```